 Older women have a higher risk for ovarian cancer than younger women.
 Ovarian cancer usually occurs after menopause, although it can develop in women of all ages.
 Most women diagnosed with ovarian cancer are older than age 55.

-Ovarian cancer is more common in white women than in African American women.
+Ovarian cancer is more common in white women than in African-American women.
 Women who are of Ashkenazi (Eastern European) Jewish descent have a higher risk of developing ovarian cancer in part due to a higher risk of BRCA abnormalities in this population.

 Women are at high risk for ovarian cancer and for harboring a genetic mutation such as BRCA if they have a: